 DO: Drink bottled water; Dress modestly; Cover your legs, shoulders and upper arms when visiting a Buddhist temple; Haggle before getting into a tuk-tuk (but don’t go overboard); Avoid being bitten by mosquitoes by applying insect repellent liberally; Ask staff about known currents when heading out to swim in the sea.

 DON’T: Get involved with drugs (penalties are severe); Be photographed in front of and with your back to a Buddha statue; Go topless on the beach – nudity in public is not permitted; Raise your voice – aggressive behaviour is not tolerated and won’t get you anywhere.
 Finally, try to avoid overt displays of affection in public.

 Where to stay

 Villa holidays in Sri Lanka are ideal for friends and families looking to relax and unwind in privacy.
-Villas are staffed by stewards, maids and cooks, and food and drink are charged at cost price, which makes it a very economical alternative to a hotel.
-Babysitters and spa therapists can be arranged as an extra cost.
-Most villas are located on the west and south coasts, concentrated around the fortified town of Galle.
-We recommend: Ambassador’s House and 39 Galle Fort.
+Villas are staffed by stewards, maids and cooks, allowing restful holidays.
+Food and drink are charged at cost price, which makes it a very economical alternative to a hotel.
+Our staff can also arrange for babysitters and spa therapists at an extra cost.